Do you want to start your blog? This step-by-step guide is for anyone wishing to launch a successful website or blog.

 Akismet analyzes comments, trackbacks, and pingbacks against their resources to determine if the information provided is spam.

-BackWPup – Secure your blog and schedule complete automatic backups of your blog installation.
+BackWPup – Secure your blog and schedule automatic backups of your blog installation.

-Contact Form 7 is a simple and reliable solution you can use on your contact page.
+Contact Form 7 is a simple and reliable solution for your contact page.